 What influences development and why do children behave the way they do?
-On this Childhood Development course, you’ll explore key issues in children’s development, learning and behaviour, from a range of perspectives.
-You’ll learn to understand and analyse factors that influence development, and explain a range of challenging behaviours, including those associated with ADHD, conduct disorder, autism, and learning disabilities.
+On this Childhood Development degree, you’ll explore key issues in children’s development, learning and behaviour, from a range of perspectives.

 The BSc (Hons) Childhood Development is also available as a four year course including an integrated Foundation Year in Social Sciences, and is designed for students who do not currently meet admissions criteria for direct entry onto the degree.
 You will start by completing a foundation year, which provides well-structured support, allowing you to develop your skills and knowledge before continuing onto the three year degree programme.